As China’s economic recovery accelerates, copper prices are rising. And these three copper mining stocks and ETFs are getting a big boost.

-What’s more, Southern has set aside $6.3 billion in capital spending in the next three years, up from around $2.6 billion in 2018-2020.
-Management expects to produce 1.1 million tons by 2023 (compared to this year’s estimated 997,100 tons).
-On a technical note, Southern shares are currently extended from the 50-day line, but any pullbacks from here should offer a nice entry point for growth-oriented investors.
+What’s more, Southern has set aside over $6 billion in capital spending in the next three years, up from around $2.6 billion in 2018-2020.
+Management expects to produce over one million tons by 2023 (compared to last year’s estimated 997,000 tons).

 Copper Mining Stock #2: Freeport-McMoRan (FCX)

 Freeport-McMoRan (FCX) is engaged in the exploration and production of copper, gold and other commodities in North and South America, as well as Africa.
 As one of the world’s top-four copper producers, Freeport stands to benefit from China’s economic rebound in the months ahead.

 Freeport is benefiting from some pretty significant tailwinds right now.
 One of those tailwinds is higher copper prices, which are up 85% since last April.
 This has provided Freeport with a higher average realized price for the red metal.
 But the company is also benefiting from gold, with sales 9% above the company’s guidance in Q4.

 Looking ahead, management projects a copper sales increase of 20% over 2020, with gold volumes expected to rise by more than 50%—even as production remain low.
 The company’s quarterly dividend has also recently been reinstated, tying a nice bow on an otherwise attractive package.